stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   During this description I had kept a tight rein on my emotions, but my face must have betrayed my mounting fears.
 My uncle looked concerned, and paused in his unwrapping to study my countenance.
 I motioned to him to continue, which he did with renewed signs of reluctance.
-He seemed to expect some demonstration when the first piece&mdash;the tiara&mdash;became visible, but I doubt if he expected quite what actually happened.
+He seemed to expect some demonstration when the first piece--the tiara--became visible, but I doubt if he expected quite what actually happened.
 I did not expect it, either, for I thought I was thoroughly forewarned regarding what the jewellery would turn out to be.
 What I did was to faint silently away, just as I had done in that brier-choked railway cut a year